-ITP COA (Source) Mitigation Measure Implementation Schedule Status / Date / Responsible Party(ies) BNLL and is in line with the most recent five-year review of BNLL by providing habitat restoration, restoring connectivity within and between populations, and encouraging conservation and coordination between private landowners and other partners, including CDFW and USFWS.
-For these reasons, the purchase of 12.2 mitigation credits from BCCB along with the other requirements of this Amended ITP will satisfy the requirement of Fish and Game Code section 2081.15, subdivision (a)(2) that further measures to satisfy the conservation standard of Fish and Game Code section 2805, subdivision (d) are incorporated into the Project.
-Should purchasing conservation credits at the proposed BCCB become infeasible, then Permittee shall provide an alternative 12.2 acres of HM Lands which are comparable or better in habitat quality than the Project Area, are occupied by all the Covered Species, provide regional importance to the conservation of BNLL, have connectivity to other conserved lands, and achieve one or more Recovery Actions of the Recovery Plan for BNLL.
-Purchase of Covered Species credits OR permanent protection and funding for perpetual management of HM lands must be complete before starting Covered Activities, or within 24 months of the effective date of the Amended ITP if Security is provided pursuant to Condition of Approval 9 below for all uncompleted obligations.
+ITP COA (Source) Mitigation Measure Implementation Schedule Status / Date / Responsible Party(ies) including CDFW and USFWS.
+For these reasons, the purchase of 160 mitigation credits from BCCB along with the other requirements of this Amended ITP will satisfy the requirement of Fish and Game Code section 2081.15, subdivision (a)(2) that further measures to satisfy the conservation standard of Fish and Game Code section 2805, subdivision (d) are incorporated into the Project.
+Should purchasing conservation credits at the proposed BCCB become infeasible, then Permittee shall provide an alternative 160 acres of HM Lands which are comparable or better in habitat quality than the Project Area, are occupied by the all of the Covered Species, provide regional importance to the conservation of BNLL, and achieve one or more Recovery Actions of the Recovery Plan for BNLL.
+Purchase of Covered Species credits OR permanent protection and funding for perpetual management of HM lands must be complete before starting Covered Activities, or within 48 months of the effective date of this ITP if Security is provided pursuant to Condition of Approval 9 below for all uncompleted obligations.